 The Townsville City Waterfront Placemaking infrastructure is listed in Table 11.
-This Placemaking infrastructure is required to support the vision and success of the PDA.
+This Placemaking infrastructure is required to support the PDA Vision and success of the PDA.
 The timeframes associated with Placemaking infrastructure can be found in Part 5, Table 12.